nixworks/public/news/2010/04/22/README.md

 ##### President
 ### [President of Iran Mahmoud Ahmadinejad arrives in Zimbabwe; Prime Minister Morgan Tsvangirai's Movement for Democratic Change - Tsvangirai objects, labelling Mr Ahmadinejad a "war-monger, a trampler of human rights [and] an executioner". ](/news/2010/04/22/president-of-iran-mahmoud-ahmadinejad-arrives-in-zimbabwe-prime-minister-morgan-tsvangirai-s-movement-for-democratic-change-a-tsvangirai.md)
-_Context: Mahmoud Ahmadinejad, Zimbabwe, Prime Minister, President, Movement for Democratic Change, Morgan Tsvangirai_
+_Context: Zimbabwe, President, Prime Minister, Mahmoud Ahmadinejad, Movement for Democratic Change, Morgan Tsvangirai_

 ##### Utrecht
 ### [A Utrecht court acquits the Dutch arm of the Arab European League of hate crime charges relating to the publication of a cartoon questioning the Holocaust.
 The publication was intended to highlight double standards after MP Geert Wilders was not put on trial for distributing cartoons of Muhammad. ](/news/2010/04/22/a-utrecht-court-acquits-the-dutch-arm-of-the-arab-european-league-of-hate-crime-charges-relating-to-the-publication-of-a-cartoon-questioning.md)
-_Context: Utrecht, Muhammad, Holocaust, Netherlands, Geert Wilders, Arab European League_
+_Context: Netherlands, Holocaust, Arab European League, Geert Wilders, Utrecht, Muhammad_

 ##### Rwanda
 ### [Rwanda president Paul Kagame's rival Victoire Ingabire Umuhoza is released one day after her arrest on charges of terrorism and genocide denial but banned from leaving Kigali and ordered to report to authorities twice a month. ](/news/2010/04/22/rwanda-president-paul-kagame-s-rival-victoire-ingabire-umuhoza-is-released-one-day-after-her-arrest-on-charges-of-terrorism-and-genocide-den.md)